 (Content warning: sexual assault, stalking, discussion of statutory rape.
-And as usual, quotes from FSOG are blue, Grey quotes are green, and quotes in italics are underlined.)
+And as usual, quotes from FSOG are in purple and Grey quotes are in green.)

 When we last left Ana, she was all like…